Catalonia national football team: Copa Príncep d'Astúries

 Between 1915 and 1926, the Catalan XI competed in the Copa Príncep d'Astúries, an inter-regional competition.
 They finished as runners-up in 1915 and won for the first time in 1916, beating a Castile/Madrid XI 8–5 over two games, including a shocking 6–3 win in the first leg at the Campo de O'Donnell in Madrid.
 They then relinquished the trophy in 1917 after losing 2–0 to a weak Castile XI side.
 During the 1920s, a team featuring Josep Samitier, Paulino Alcántara, Sagibarba and Ricardo Zamora helped the Catalan XI win the competition in 1924 and 1926.
 In the quarter-finals of the former, Catalonia defeated a Gipuzkoa XI featuring René Petit by a score of 2–1, and then beat Biscay XI 1–0 in the semi-finals with the solitary goal being scored by Cristóbal Martí.
-The final was played on 24 February 1924 in San Mamés against a Castile/Madrid XI, and the game was a tremendously competitive clash, with back-and-forth drama on the scoreboard, but at the end of regulation time the match was tied at 3–3 with Samitier (twice) and Piera scoring the Catalan goals.
-In extra-time Juan Monjardín appeared to have won the game for the Castile/Madrid XI when he scored past Zamora, but with two minutes remaining Emili Sagi-Barba leveled the scores at 4–4 when no one was expecting it anymore, and the draw forced a replay two days later and this time Catalonia ended up winning 3–2 with goals from Carulla, Samitier and Piera, thus becoming champion.
-The Catalan team that lined-up that day was: Zamora, Massaguè, Montané, Caicedo, Sancho, Carulla, Piera, Martí, Peidró, Samitier and Sagibarba.
-The last edition of the competition was a two-legged final between the winners of the previous two, Asturias XI and Catalonia, who faced each other only for the right to keep the trophy, and Catalonia won both games (2–0 and 4–3), thus earning the right to keep the trophy.
+The final was played on 24 February 1924 in San Mamés against a Castile/Madrid XI, and the game was a back-and-forth clash.
+At the end of regulation time the match was tied at 3–3 with Samitier (2) and Piera scoring the Catalan goals.
+In extra time Juan Monjardín appeared to have won the game for the Castile/Madrid XI when he scored past Zamora, but with two minutes remaining Emili Sagi-Barba leveled the scores at 4–4, and the draw forced a replay two days later.
+In the second match, Catalonia ended up winning 3–2 with goals from Carulla, Samitier and Piera, thus becoming champion.
+The last edition of the competition was a two-legged final between the winners of the previous two, Asturias XI and Catalonia, and Catalonia won both games (2–0 and 4–3).
 The Catalan goalscorers were Domingo Broto(2), Josep Forgas(2), Juan Pellicer and Paulino Alcántara.